SJU Dining Service Student Employee Handbook

 Each year there are opportunities for advanced positions- cashier, Br.
 Willie's Pub, student supervisor, and student manager are a few of the positions available.
 These positions, along with the additional responsibilities, may offer higher wages & opportunities to develop leadership skills.
 All such positions are one-year commitments, & all employees will need to reapply for subsequent years.
 Look for information on applying for these positions in the Dining Service newsletters in the late fall for Spring semester & late Spring for the following Fall semester.

 Each month, student management selects employees who show their commitment to the Dining Service through their hard work, positive attitude, willingness to help others on the job, and friendliness toward customers and co-workers.
-Two employees are selected from Sexton and two from the Refectory to be the employees of the month.
+Two employees are selected from Sexton and five from the Refectory to be the employees of the month.
 Each employee of the month receives a prize.

 Dining Service provides a service for our customers -whether the customer is a fellow student, faculty, staff, prospective student and parents, or a guest of St. John's.
 We want to provide tasty, pleasing meals served by courteous, helpful employees in a pleasant and clean environment.
 A few points to remember to make the customer's experience a positive one:

 - Smile and look people in the eye.

 - Enforcing the rules helps all customers enjoy their meal and makes for a consistent expectation.

 - Be courteous and friendly to all customers.